Rotations

 Surgical Intensive Care Unit (Durham Veterans Administration Medical Center, 4 weeks)

 Residents gain experience with post-operative complications and management of diverse conditions.
 Vasopressors, chest tube management, and ventilator use are some of the many skills residents develop during the rotation.
+On this rotation, ED residents serve as the airway resident for all codes throughout the hospital.

-Emergency Medical Services (Durham EMS)
+Emergency Medical Services (Durham EMS, 2 weeks)

 Residents work closely with our EMS leadership to understand the role of EMS in the medical system, as well as the capabilities and limitations of diagnosis and treatment in the prehospital environment.
-Residents develop medical control skills by serving as hospital medical control during their shifts and on-scene medical control during their EMS rotation through ride-alongs with Durham County EMS.
+Residents develop medical control skills by serving as hospital medical control during their shifts and on-scene medical control during their EMS rotation through ride-alongs with Durham County and Wake County EMS.
 They are also able to gain a fuller understanding of the prehospital system through ride-alongs with the City of Durham Fire Department, interactive experiences with the Durham Emergency Call Center, and participation in Quality Management meetings.
 Residents also participate in the education and training of our prehospital colleagues through teaching during continuing education sessions or simulations.
 Duke Emergency Medicine also has strong partnerships with EMS physicians and agencies in Eswatini, Singapore and Brazil, providing unique opportunities for global EMS research and collaboration.

-Emergency Medicine (Duke University Hospital)
+Emergency Medicine (Duke University Hospital, 26 weeks)

 As the senior resident leaders in the Emergency Department, PGY3s direct resuscitations of medical and trauma patients, perform advanced resuscitative procedures, respond to out-of-ED codes, provide EMS medical control, direct department flow, and teach junior residents and medical students.